bgschiller/lockbook/README.md

 #### How does it work?

 Even though you access LockBook from a website, the program is running on your own computer.
-When you set a lock, it updates some settings on your machine so that, eg, 'facebook.com' resolves to an address that doesn't exist.
+When you set a lock, it updates some settings on your machine that make (for example) 'facebook.com' resolve to an invalid ip address.

 #### Is this safe?

 I believe it to be safe.
 That said, this software is distributed without warranty.
 We’re not responsible if this software eats your children, backs over your cat, causes a nuclear meltdown, etc.

+#### Are you tracking me?

+No, we're not tracking you.
+No information ever leaves your computer.

 #### What if I change my mind?